Portsmouth Law School

 Michael Connolly, the author of Sweet and Maxwell's Discrimination Law, is currently examining statutory interpretation and discrimination law.
 Pat Feast is continuing to examine aspects of discrimination law (as well as legal education).
 James Hand's work on British anti-discrimination law has been published in, among others, Public Law, the Industrial Law Journal and the Commonwealth Law Bulletin.
 Panos Kapotas is working on a number of Labour Law and Discrimination projects and has a particular interest in positive action at a European level.

 Daniel Bedford is examining the construction of human dignity and its connection with vulnerability and has spoken on the topics at, among other places, the WG Hart Legal Workshop on Law and the Aging of Humankind and at a conference in Utrecht.
 Juliet Brook's work is centred on wills and testamentary capacity including presenting on presumptions and assumptions on testamentary capacity at the Modern Studies in Property Law conference in Belfast in April 2016.
+Emily Walsh's research focuses on the rights of owners and occupiers of land in England and other common law jurisdictions.
 Karen Dyer's research interests include medical law and ethics and she is currently working on a monograph on healthcare and intersex.
 Lisa Wheeler is investigating issues of medical and legal consent.
 Kieran Walsh is undertaking studies in family law and child protection.
 He is the sole contributor to the "Children and the Law" section of the Irish Family Law Practitioner.
 Sarah Atkins is undertaking studies in Asylum Seeker and Refugee law (especially reception conditions and their impact on children and families).

 Wellbeing, Legal Education and the Legal Profession

 This broad topic is an emerging area of strength.
-Caroline Strevens is assessing perceptions of wellbeing among law lecturers in a project funded by the Legal Education Research Network and has established the UK Wellness Network for Law.
-Caroline is also undertaking research more broadly in legal education with colleagues in the US, including a comparison of the regulation of legal professionals in USA and UK, and the professional paralegal and online document assembly businesses in the USA and UK.
+Caroline Strevens is assessing perceptions of wellbeing among law lecturers in a project funded by the Legal Education Research Network and has established a network of academics researching the issue of education and wellbeing.
+Caroline is also undertaking research with Dr Clare Wilson, Department of Psychology, with collaborations in Australia into the perceptions of stress and wellbeing in Law Teachers.
 Joanne Atkinson is exploring graduate careers and the future of the legal profession.
 Charlotte Harrision's research interests include employability skills and legal careers training.
 Charlotte is also author of the Sweet and Maxwell book 'From student to solicitor, the complete guide to securing your training contract.'
 Pat Feast's research draws on her work delivering the University's clinical legal education.
-Lisa Wheeler is working on legal education projects, including on widening participation.
 Charles Barker's and Claire Sparrow's current focus is on broader educational research but which includes legal education.

 International and European Law

 Munir Maniruzzaman has published extensively in the areas of International Law, International Business Law, International Energy Law, International Investment Law and International Commercial Arbitration and Dispute Resolution.
-For information on the impact of his research on the performance of international energy contracts click here.
+Leïla Choukroune is the theme director for the University's Democratic Citizenship theme.
+Her research focuses on the interactions between trade, investment and human rights within emerging economies and is the Editor of the Springer book series International Law and the Global South.
 Caroline Cox alongside a colleague from the Institute of Criminal Justice Studies, is investigating illegal ivory trading within national and international antiques trade.
 Panos Kapotas' research interests include the operation of the European Convention of Human Rights and he is a regular invited speaker in the Academy of European Law (ERA) in Trier.
 Together with colleagues at EUI Florence and Liverpool he organised a two day conferenceon the European consensus (EuC) method of interpretation of the European Court of Human Rights.

-Lisa Mardikian's research focuses on international economic law, examining its regulatory role and application in the economic reconstruction of post-conflict states.
+Lisa Mardikan's research focuses on international economic law, examing its regulatory role and application in the economic reconstruction of post-conflict states.

 Our research contributes to the University's research strategy and seeks to feed in to the university wide themes of Democratic Citizenship, Health and Wellbeing, Security and Risk, Sustainability and the Environment, and Future and Emerging Technologies.